termoshtt/articles/README.md

 you can use the tag-search feature in WebApp alone.
 Using this project,
 You can browse your articles managed by BibTeX in your favor web browser.
-If you are using GoodReader, which is one of the most cool iPad App, you can send the static HTML into GoodReader and use the WebApp in GoodReader.
+If you are using GoodReader, which is one of the most cool iPad application, you can send the static HTML into GoodReader and use the WebApp in GoodReader.
 In addition, when you are writing an article or a paper in your favorite editor, which must be vim or emacs,